 Staying with friends or relatives

-Using own credit card
+Direct billing vs. using your own credit card

 Booking hotels for personal use